Esc

 /wildwood integrate

-The skill will detect your project type (Blazor, React, React Native, or Node.js), install the correct packages, register services, add theme files, and wire up the provider — all in a single prompt.
+The skill detects your project type (Blazor, React, React Native, or Node.js), installs the correct packages, registers services, adds theme files, and wires up the provider — all in a single prompt.

 Deploy your app to Wildwood hosting at apps.wildwoodworks.io: